 Q&A with Nick Macdonald and critic Jonathan Rosenbaum

-Co-presented by the Logan Center for the Arts and the Chicago Underground Film Festival
+Presented by South Side Projections, the Logan Center for the Arts, and the Chicago Underground Film Festival

 In the early to mid 1970s, Nick Macdonald made several political essay films in and around his New York apartment.
 Influenced by anarchism, the films are unique, personal projects that eschew traditional documentary footage in favor of a sort of bricolage technique in which Macdonald used narration, newspaper cutouts, knickknacks, photographs, guerrilla skits, and wordplay on a letter board to explore such topics as the Vietnam War, Palestine, the Attica uprising, women’s liberation, and the antiwar movement.
 Never before shown in Chicago, these films are not historical artifacts but surprisingly relevant object lessons in using personal art to address current political issues.
 All films will be screened from Macdonald’s own 16mm prints.
 Chicago-based film critic Jonathan Rosenbaum will moderate a discussion with Macdonald after the screening.